faresamr/AspNetCore.Identity.Stores/docs/AzureStorageAccount.md

     > **_NOTE:_**  For local development you may use "UseDevelopmentStorage=true" as connection string to connect to Azure storage emulator.

 ## Configuration
-As shown in the code snippet from point 4, **IdentityStoresOptions** has an extension method **UseAzureStorageAccount** to configure the connection and it has 2 parameters:
+As shown in the code snippet from point 4, **IdentityStoresOptions** has an extension method **UseAzureStorageAccount** to configure the connection, and it has 2 parameters:
 - connectionString: To specify the connection string of CosmosDB instance.
 - tableName (optinal): To specify the table which will be used, the default value is **AspNetIdentity**